 I’ve been experimenting with a few different yoga apps recently because I wanted to get into a habit of doing small amounts of manageable exercise.
-The reason for this is because my health issue causes me to have low exercise tolerance, and so far, none of my doctors can help improve it.
+The reason for this is that my health issue causes me to have low exercise tolerance, and so far, none of my doctors can help improve it.
 My preference out of all the yoga apps I tried was ‘Yoga for Weight Loss-Yoga Daily Workout‘, which will be the yoga app I’ll talk about in this article.

 The Benefits Of Using A Yoga App

-- Exercise is not only good for your physical health but your mental health.
+- Exercise is not only good for your physical health, but your mental health.

 - It’s a low-intensity way of improving flexibility and strength.